ruohola/finner/README.md

 designed to be very easy to learn and it keeps changes to the standard Finnish layout as minimal as possible, while providing much better usability.
-The main benefit over the standard Finnish layout is the minimized usage of Option (or AltGr) when typing ASCII characters, and the main benefit over the US layout is easy access to the very commonly used `Ä` and `Ö`.
+The main benefit over the standard Finnish layout is the minimized usage of Option (or AltGr) and not needing to use dead keys when typing ASCII characters, and the main benefit over the US layout is easy access to the very commonly used `Ä` and `Ö`.

 **Basic layers of the keylayout, with changes compared to the standard Finnish layout highlighted**
 ![Image of layout](https://raw.githubusercontent.com/ruohola/finner/master/finner.png)